Key Takeaways

 Common challenges include accurately attributing conversions to SEO, accounting for cross-channel interactions, estimating long-term benefits, and dealing with fluctuations in search engine algorithms and rankings.

-Additionally, there is potentially big gaps between your investment and the return.
-SEO can take a long time but, hence the return can drag out.
+Additionally, there are potentially big gaps between your investment and the return.
+SEO can take a long time; hence, the return can be delayed.

 How can I improve my SEO ROI?